What is IoT open source?

 Security: Since everyone can have access to the source code, the IoT open source devices may be vulnerable to hackers that are able to identify vulnerabilities.
 On the other hand, new updates or patches may not be as frequent as standard IoT devices.

-If you are interested in developing an IoT open source product, you can get in contact with us.
-Hire our IoT product development services.
+If you are interested in developing an open source device, you can get in contact with us.
+Check our hardware development service and all the benefits we offer with our knowledge and expertise.